holidayextras/praetorian/README.md

 Testing
 --

-Run the test harness do the following:
+To run the test harness do the following:
 ```sh
 cd praetorian
 node test/sanity.js